Legana/ampir/cran-comments.md

 - Builds fine on ***Ubuntu*** but gives 1 NOTE in regards to possible mis-spelled words, same as mentioned above.

 - Currently failing on ***Fedora Linux***.
 The failure is due to a dependency on the `ModelMetrics` which fails to build on this platform.
 Unfortunately this is an essential dependency.
 Once the `ModelMetrics` package is updated `ampir` should also build on that platform

-- Builds fine on ***Windows Server 2008*** but gives 2 NOTES:
+- Currently failing on ***Windows Server 2008***:

-checking for non-standard things in the check directory ...
-NOTE Found the following files/directories:
-  'examples_x64' 'tests_i386' 'tests_x64'
-  'ampir-Ex_i386.Rout' 'ampir-Ex_x64.Rout' 'examples_i386'

-- Note 1 is in regards to possible mis-spelled words, same as mentioned above.
-- Note 2 (in regards to non-standard things in the check directory) could be an R-hub issue as this note did not appear in any of the `check_win()` checks which also checks the package on a Windows operating systems.
+#> Warning message: package 'BiocManager' is not available (for R version 3.6.1)
+#> Error in loadNamespace(name) : there is no package called 'BiocManager'

+- This failure is due to the missing `BiocManager` package which could be an R-hub issue for the Windows OS.
+Once `BiocManager` is available for that platform, `ampir` is expected to build successfully.